jun-simons/ChronoGraph/README.md

 ## Features

 - **Event Sourcing**
-  Append-only history of node/edge additions, deletions, and updates with timestamps.
+  Full history of node/edge additions, deletions, and updates with timestamps

 - **Snapshots & Time-Travel**
-  View the graph at a certain point in time, or *replay* the graph changes between two points in time.
+  View the graph at a certain point in time, or *replay* the graph changes between two points in time

 - **Diffing**
   Compute added/removed/updated nodes and edges between two points in time, or between two branches

 - **Repository & Commits**
   ChronoGraph provides a `Respository` object at the top level.
-Changes to the graph are committed and stored as `Commit` objects.
+Changes to the graph are committed and stored as `Commit` objects

 - **Branching & Merging**
-  Graph repositories support branches, fast-forward and three-way merges (with pluggable merge policies).
+  Graph repositories support branching, and fast-forward and three-way merges

 - **Graph Algorithms**
-  Reachability, shortest paths, connected components, topological sorting, cycle detecition, and more are offered in a dedicated `graph/algorithms/` submodule.
+  Reachability, shortest paths, connected components, topological sorting, cycle detection, and more are offered in a dedicated `graph/algorithms/` submodule

 ## Prerequisites